Effix/LedBadge/README.md

 * 12 MHz crystal oscillator (wired to the ATMega88PA)
 * 2 tact switches
 * 6 74hc595 8-bit shift registers that drive the leds (physically in a 24x24 configuration)
-* Atmel serial eeprom (possibly 32 kb, but unused by this firmware)
+* 16kb AT24C128C Atmel serial eeprom
 * ISP header right below the microcontroller

 * ~186 Hz display update rate with this firmware